99degree/linux/README.md

 The development machine is a XiaoMi redmi note 9 pro int'l version.
 Currently the working branch is based on latest code of Linus's public tree with my own periodic merge into local change and git rebase for every push.

 This repo have a simple philosophy, which is basically minimal change to mainline source.
-To archeive that, I had introduced dts changes from mainly map220v [2] and the sm7125.dtsi within, together with my local changes aimed to sc7180.dtsi after all (assumed the great commonality of sc7180 and sm7125).
-I really limited the change to sc7180.dtsi and to archeive, i rather choose to override the value/node in sm7125.dtsi instead. the effective main dts is named as sm7125-idp.dts as result.
-Later Joyeuse changes (redminote 9 pro) upstreamed, so all local modified dts changes are put into sm7125-idp.dtsi and inherit all machine specific node from upstream.
-There is no more rely on smasung A72/A52 tree from map220v.
-Unless there is any dt node missing by sm7125-idp.dts but present in arch/arm64/boot/dts/qcom/sm7125-samsung-a52q.dts or fail merge, most of the common functionality are paired.

 Here are functionality not tested:
 ```
 modem
 rmtfs